Former player, forever fan supporting Wagoner Bulldogs in semi-finals

-One of Wagoner’s biggest football fans is following tonight’s semi-final playoff game from a nursing home in Western Oklahoma, proudly sporting a Bulldog letter jacket.
+One of Wagoner’s biggest football fans followed Friday's semi-final playoff game from a nursing home in Western Oklahoma, proudly sporting a Bulldog letter jacket.

 Ray Looper, 92, was a student athlete on the Wagoner football team that was supposed to play Woodward in the state title game in 1945.
 Unfortunately, the game was never played.
 The Bulldogs were forced to forfeit due to a flu outbreak that affected the team.